manoeldesouza/zyggy/README.md

 ## Dependencies

 FreeBSD:
- - GTK3: pkg install gtk3
+ - GTK3: pkg install python37 gtk3 py37-gobject3 (and xorg and a window manager of choice)

 ## Usage: